-The Tenant Login URL was displayed at the end of the Create a KMIP tenant procedure, and is different from the standard KeyControl web user interface URL.
+The Tenant Login URL was displayed at the end of the Create a KMIP tenant procedure.
+This URL is different from the standard KeyControl web user interface URL.

 - 2. In the top menu bar, select the Settings icon. - 3.
-Select the Settings tab, and then the HSM tab.
+Select the Settings tab and then the HSM tab.
 For example:

-- 4. For KMIP Key Wrapping, enable the Status. - 5.
+- 4. For KMIP Key Wrapping, enable the Status.
+If this is the first time doing this, you will not be able to set Status to Enabled.
+This will happen when you select the Enable action at the bottom of the dialog. - 5.
 For Server, select System HSM (nShield Connect HSM). - 6.
 In the HSM Root Key Label field, enter a unique name for the HSM Root Key. - 7.
 For KEK Cache Timeout, enter how long you want KeyControl to cache the HSM-derived Key Encryption Keys (KEKs).
-The maximum length is 24 hours. - 8.
-Select Enable.
+The maximum length is 24 hours.
+This guide uses 0 for the value so that no cache is used, which forces KeyControl to use the HSM every time. - 8.
+If a FIPS level 3 world file is used, insert the OCS card in the HSM.
+If the OCS card is not inserted, an error appears when you select Enable.